eiab30p/OracleConnection/PonyORM_example/README.md

 WHERE "o"."date_created" >= ?
 ```

-DISCTINCT is almsot allways used in queries if you don't you will add .without_distinct() to the end of the query
+DISTINCT is almost always used in queries if you don't you will add .without_distinct() to the end of the query

 Below are a list of functions that can be use inside when generator query